 It’s normal to smell gasoline at a gas station when you’re filling up.
 However, it may be a cause for concern at any other time.
 If your vehicle smells gas inside its cabin, this is especially important.

 It is relatively easy to address one cause, but maintenance is required for the others.
 Here are five possible causes, but if you smell the smell of gasoline in your vehicle, have it inspected immediately.
-In the event that your Honda Accord smells like gas, you should treat it as if it has a fuel leak until you can be certain it doesn’t.
+If your Honda Accord smells like gas, you should treat it as if it has a fuel leak until you can be sure it doesn’t.

 Why Does My Honda Accord Smell Like Gas?